pavans99/coe332/homework06/README.md

 <h1>Deploying Flask and Redis Servers to the Kubernetes Cloud </h1>
 The objective of this assignment is to deploy the flask application built in Homework 5 to the Kubernetes cloud.
-The python code, Dockerfile, and Makefile are the same files used in the Homework 5.
+The python code, Dockerfile, and Makefile are the same files used in Homework 5.
 The only new files are the .yml files.

 <h2>Instructions for Running</h2>
 <h3>Running the Application on Kubernetes</h3>